AlexHdz16/AlexHdz16/README.md

   - Ted Lasso

  :musical_note: _Listening to music_
- * My favorite genre of music has always been Punk Rock, but with time I've learned to appreciate other genres.
-The world is full of amazing artists and the idea of missing out on some incredible music just because it doesnt match my preferred genre seems pretty depressing to me.
- * I also enjoy live music, a good concert is always a good plan even if its just a small performance at a coffee shop.
+ * I particulary enjoy live music, a good concert is always a good plan even if its just a small performance at a coffee shop.
 Live music hits different.
- * Won't list my favorite artist, there's not enough space on the internet. :shrug:
+ * Won't list my favorite artist, there's simply not enough space on the internet. :sweat_smile:

 ## You can reach me at :mailbox:
  * Alexander.HernandezTamayo@edu.sait.ca